 Besides our scheduled events we're always available to meet at the camp office during drop-in hours, just give us a heads up first so we know you're coming over.

 And, if you're so inclined, send us suggestions about how to get involved in your neighborhood; we're always open to new ideas!
 Give us a call or contact our Program Director, Matt, to leave a tip.
 We love finding new ways to interact with current and future Nabbers.

 We offer a scheduled orientation for our youngest campers and their families the Saturday before camp starts.
 However, we strongly encourage all families to swing by to say hello and pick up their bags, shirts and towels.
 During this time families are free to picnic, play, and interact with our staff.

-We reserve two special nights to get the parents involved.
-Daddy Dodgeball and Hollyrock Game Night give parents a fun excuse to let out their inner camper.
+We reserve one special night to get the parents involved.
+Daddy Dodgeball gives fathers a fun excuse to let out their inner camper.

 You can find most of our upcoming activities on our shared Nabby events calendar—and we'll do our best to keep this section of the website current too.
 If you have an idea, just let us know!

 "Thanks for running such a fabulous camp--I can't believe after all these years they still come home so enthusiastic about their day--(and they are going into 8th grade!)."- Sara L., Croton